Polymer/old-docs-site/getting-started.md

 <h3>Basic custom element</h3>

-The platform shims provided by Toolkitchen lets you load and display custom elements.
+The platform shims provided by {{site.project_title}} lets you load and display custom elements.
 Just by loading `platform.js` you

 {% include samples/basic-element.html %}